 Alternative pre-mRNA splicing has become a major focus of drug development1-10.
-Three splice-modifying drugs-nusinersen, risdiplam, and branaplam-have been developed to treat spinal muscular atrophy (though branaplam has withdrawn).
+Three splice-modifying drugs-nusinersen, risdiplam, and branaplam-have been developed to treat spinal muscular atrophy (nusinersen and risdiplam have been approved for clinical use; branaplam has been withdrawn).
 All three drugs function by promoting the inclusion of SMN2 exon 7.
-Nusinersen11-13 is an antisense oligonucleotide (ASO) that binds to a complementary site in intron 7 of SMN2 pre-mRNA, thereby blocking the binding of the splicing repressors hnRNP A1/A2 and promoting exon 7 inclusion.
-Unlike nusinersen, risdiplam14-16 (Fig. 1A) and branaplam17-19 (Fig. 1B) are small molecules, and the mechanisms by which they promote SMN2 exon 7 inclusion are not well understood.
+Nusinersen11-13 is an antisense oligonucleotide (ASO) that binds to a complementary site in intron 7 of SMN2 pre-mRNA, thereby blocking the binding of the splicing repressors hnRNP AI/A2 and promoting exon 7 inclusion.
+Unlike nusinersen, risdiplam^{14-16} (Fig. 1A) and branaplam^{17-19} (Fig. 1B) are small molecules, and the mechanisms by which they promote SMN2 exon 7 inclusion are not well understood.

-Biochemical studies have shown that both risdiplam and branaplam bind to and stabilize the complex formed by the U1 snRNP and the 5' splice site (5'ss) of SMN2 exon 7.
+Biochemical studies^{18,20} have shown that both risdiplam and branaplam bind to and stabilize the complex formed by the U1 snRNP and the 5' splice site (5'ss) of SMN2 exon 7.
 However, it is unclear why risdiplam and branaplam are so specific for SMN2 exon 7, as opposed to other exons in the human genome.
-It is also unclear why branaplam is less specific than risdiplam for SMN2 exon 7.
-Two independent studies have proposed that risdiplam (but not branaplam) further promotes SMN2 exon 7 inclusion by binding to a second RNA site within exon 7, and that the presence of this second site substantially increases the specificity of risdiplam relative to branaplam.
-This two-site hypothesis has become the prevailing explanation for risdiplam's specificity1,20,22-31, but the mechanism by which risdiplam recognizes the second putative RNA site remains unclear, as does the quantitative influence that the second putative RNA site has on SMN2 exon 7 inclusion.
+It is also unclear why branaplam is less specific than risdiplam for SMN2 exon 718.
+Two independent studies^{18,21} have proposed that risdiplam (but not branaplam) further promotes SMN2 exon 7 inclusion by binding to a second RNA site within exon 7, and that the presence of this second site substantially increases the specificity of risdiplam relative to branaplam.
+This twosite hypothesis has become the prevailing explanation for risdiplam's specificity^{1,20,22-31}, but the mechanism by which risdiplam recognizes the second putative RNA site remains unclear, as does the quantitative influence that the second putative RNA site has on SMN2 exon 7 inclusion.